SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_HZ914.md

 # Newtec HZ914

 The Newtec HZ914 is a DVB-S2 satellite demodulator with up to 4 ASI outputs, designed for the primary distribution of terrestrial television and mobile television over satellite.
-This driver uses a serial connection to communicate with the device.
+This connector uses a serial connection to communicate with the device.
 It makes use of the RMCP communication protocol.

 ## About